 People kill people, but people with guns find it much easier.

-There are numerous arguments for gun control, but the key finding of this article is that for a number of industrialized nations, high numbers of civilian owned firearms cause more crimes to escalate into murders.
-There is an internationally reliable correlation between the percentage of crimes that are murders, and levels of gun ownership.
+The key finding in this article is that, for several industrialized nations, high numbers of civilian-owned firearms cause more crimes to escalate to murders.
+There is an internationally reliable correlation between levels of gun ownership and the percentage of crimes that are murders.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.